Skip to product information

 Estimated availability

-Conditions: Warm room temperature & high humidity.
+• Conditions: Warm room temperature with high humidity

-Lifecycle: Continually brooded; adults are very long-lived.
+• Life cycle: Continually brooded; adults are exceptionally long-lived

 View full details